Join Charlotte-Mecklenburg’s youth advisory council #cltmeckyouth

 - Student representative nominated by your school or youth organization

 First, you will be added to the email list and can join the text list.
 After you attend a meeting you are part of CMYC!
 You are asked to meet attendance requirements to maintain active membership.

 Social media: follow #cltmeckyouth and @GenerationNation @GenNation

 The youth council usually meets 2 times a month with additional civic leadership and learning opportunities.
-First semester 2020-21 meetings are held via Zoom on Wednesdays.
-In person meetings are often held on a Tuesday evening at the Charlotte-Mecklenburg Government Center, 600 E 4th Street 28202.
+2020-21 meetings are held via Zoom on Wednesdays.
+In person meetings are often held at the Charlotte-Mecklenburg Government Center, 600 E 4th Street 28202.
 When you sign up, you will receive info, directions, etc. for each meeting.
-Free CATS passes and carpool information available to assist students with transportation.
-Some meetings are held virtually.
+Free CATS passes and carpool information available to assist students with transportation for in person meetings.

 Student Advisor to the Board of Education